-Many composite applications require a gel coated surface for cosmetic or durability reasons.
-The most common method of preparation is to paint or spray the mould tool, allow the coating to gel before laminating onto the tacky surface.
-During gelation, a proportion of the styrene (which is a major component of the unsaturated polyester resin system) is lost from the open mould tool as vapour into the workshop/environment.
-The Styrene Producers Association has recently recommended implementing a 20 ppm limit that ensures employee safety [1].
-A new "ultra-low styrene content spray gelcoat" is reported to have achieved an average styrene concentration of 22.3 ppm relative to 54.3 ppm for a "standard gelcoat" [2].
+Gel coated surfaces are used for cosmetic or durability reasons.
+Preparation is normally to paint or spray the mould tool, then allow the coating to gel before laminating onto the tacky surface.
+During gelation, a proportion of the styrene in the unsaturated polyester resin system is lost from the open mould tool as vapour into the workshop/environment.
+The Styrene Producers Association has recently recommended a 20 ppm limit that ensures employee safety but compromises the continued use of open-mould gel-coating.